-From the above considerations we may deduce the following rules :
+From the above considerations we may deduce the following rules:-

-B. Watch carefully the condition of the heart and circulatory system.
+- A. Ascertain and, if possible, remove the cause. - B. Watch carefully the condition of the heart and circulating system.

 a.
-The tension of the whole vascular system may have to be lessened.
+The tension of the whole vascular system may have to be

-b.
-The action of the heart may have to be increased.

-c.
-The local congestion may have to be diminished.

-d.
-The inflamed part may require to be stimulated.

-C. Watch carefully the condition of the nervous system.

-a.
-It may be necessary to act on the nervous system generally.

-b.
-It may be necessary to act on the nerves of the part affected.

-D. In all acute inflammation insist upon rest.

-a.
-General rest.

-b.
-Functional rest of the affected organ.

-E. In all acute inflammations the diet should consist of liquid food.

-G. It may be necessary to remove the exudations resulting from the inflammatory process.

-a.
-By mechanical measures.

-b.
-By medicines.

-2. Indications for the Treatment of Hæmorrhage.
+lessened.

+- b.
+The action of the heart may have to be increased. - c.
+The local congestion may have to be diminished. - d.
+The inflamed part may require to be stimulated. - C. Watch carefully the condition of the nervous system. - a.
+It may be necessary to act on the nervous system generally. - b.
+It may be necessary to act on the nerves of the part affected. - D. In all acute inflammation insist upon rest. - a.
+General rest. - b.
+Functional rest of the affected organ. - E. In all acute inflammations the diet should consist of liquid food. - G. It may be necessary to remove the exudations resulting from the inflammatory process. - a.
+By mechanical measures. - b.
+By medicines. - 2.
+Indications for the Treatment of Hæmorrhage.